Scott's Coarse Angling Club,

 *Keepnets are not allowed.

-*No braided mainline, except marker/spod rods and when spinning for predators, braided hook lengths allowed.
+*No braided mainline, except marker/spod rods, braided hook lengths allowed.

 *No nuts allowed of any type (unless from a reputable bait supplier)